fcarriedo/svc/README.md

-After spending a whole day on this mundane task, I found [kardianos's awesome project](https://bitbucket.org/kardianos/service) which lets you, albeit programatically install, arbitrary programs as windows services.
+After spending a whole day on this mundane task, I found [kardianos's awesome project](https://bitbucket.org/kardianos/service) which lets you, albeit programatically, install arbitrary programs as windows services.
 It seems to support other unix-like systems as well.

 ### Usage